AustinKelsay/vibe-boilerplate/docs/setup.md

 - **Take your time with each step** - Each document builds on the previous ones
 - **Ask clarifying questions** - Don't let the AI make assumptions about your project
-- **Review and refine** - Go back and update earlier documents as your understanding evolves
+- **Review and refine** - Update earlier documents as your understanding evolves
 - **Stay organized** - Keep all documentation in the `_docs/` folder for easy reference
-- **Be specific** - The more detailed your requirements, the better the AI can assist you
+- **Be specific** - Detailed requirements enable better AI assistance

 ## Document Structure Overview